odennav/terraform-aws-vpc-kubespray/README.md

 Inventory list for ansible is dynamically build with `.tpl` template.

-EKS cluster is best for production but not deployed due to financial costs.
+Amazon EKS cluster is best for production but not deployed due to financial costs.

-## Requirements
+### Requirements

 - Install [Terraform](https://developer.hashicorp.com/terraform/install)